 812. LGBT issues and the queer approach.

-The Media which is broadcasted publicly is known as mass media – television, radio, film, magazines, newspapers and so on.
-As our society is a largely diverse, media industries rely on the study of cultural trends and patterns.
+The Media which is broadcasted publicly is known as mass media – television, radio, film, magazines, newspapers, and so on.
+As our society is largely diverse, media industries rely on the study of cultural trends and patterns.
 The subject covers general media topics and specific categories as well.